113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

 ## ibmcloud cfee create-permission-set
 {: #ibmcloud_cfee_create_permission_set}

 Give user all the permissions required to create a CFEE instance.
-The command creates the following access policies for the target user:  Editor role to the CFEE service, administrator role to the Kubernetes service, editor platform role and manager service access role to the Cloud Object Storage service, and developer role to the current space in the current org for provisioning Compose for PostgreSQL
+The command creates the following access policies for the target user:  Editor role to the CFEE service, administrator role to the Kubernetes service, editor for the platform role and manager for the service access role to the Cloud Object Storage service, and developer role to the current space in the current org for provisioning Compose for PostgreSQL

 ```
 ibmcloud cfee create-permission-set USER_NAME [-ag, --access-group GROUP_NAME]